 This is one of the reasons why hiring a Greensboro child custody attorney can be very helpful when seeking non-parent custody.
 Working with an attorney helps a non-parent put together a stronger case with a higher chance of success.

 At Camino Law, Abigail Seymour and our team are ready to help you explore your options for non-parent custody in North Carolina.
-As experienced Greenville child custody attorneys, we will work closely with you to explore every avenue for obtaining child custody.
+As experienced Greensboro child custody attorneys, we will work closely with you to explore every avenue for obtaining child custody.
 To get a case review and consultation, contact us online right away.